kylezook06/Kriegsspiel-Defender/README.md

 - Cavalry arrive in fast zig-zags (only 1–2 at a time), then infantry return in formations capped at six.
 - Cannons join with slow shells that burst into lingering smoke clouds.
 - A narrowing sniper channel fires from top and bottom edges (snipers don’t stack on the same edge).
-- A rear sniper variant periodically pops in from behind the player, fires for five seconds, and retreats.
+- A rear sniper variant periodically pops in from behind the player, fires for five seconds, and retreats off-screen to the left.
 - Just before the boss (around **2:50–3:00**), a cannon onslaught floods the screen (up to ten cannons).
 - The boss enters at the **3-minute mark** with 20× HP, rotating attacks (softer-aim direct shots, widening half-circle spreads, and random cannon strikes) and will occasionally drop a rare power-up during the fight.
+A health bar under the boss tracks damage.
 When the boss falls, the level automatically restarts.

 ## Customization ideas